-We have selected a nil settlement rate assumption of 10%, unchanged from our previous valuation assumption.
+Noting the very low number of claims being reported and being assumed to be reported in future years, we have selected a nil settlement rate assumption of 0%, unchanged from our previous valuation assumption.

 Given the low volume of claims activity for wharf claims, this assumption is highly subjective but is also not material to the overall liability assessment.